tsfrt/gitops-example/velero/README.md

 ### Helm app

+Note that

-Note that `lock_file` is set to none to prevent tags from being set to digests
+`lock_file` is set to none to prevent tags from being set to digests

+`name` must be velero, not velero-app or velero-helm

 ```
 #@ name = "velero"  <--- deployment must be named velero